chrisspre/omm/graph/data/meta-model-schema.md

 ## EntitySet model element

 An entity set is a container for a collection of entity instances.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_EntitySet)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_EntitySet)

+EntitySet is a child element of

 ## Singleton model element

 A singleton is a container for a single entity instance.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Singleton)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Singleton)

+Singleton is a child element of

 ## NavigationPropertyBinding model element

 A navigation property binding specifies the entity set or singleton that a navigation property targets.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_NavigationPropertyBinding)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_NavigationPropertyBinding)

+NavigationPropertyBinding is a child element of

 ### Referenced elements of NavigationPropertyBinding